 As per the terms of a Convertible Loan Agreement dated January 31, 2018 signed with PGL, PPL has committed to provide PGL with an unsecured convertible loan facility up to £1 million (\$1.4 million) with a minimum drawdown of £50,000 (\$70,075) and maximum drawdown of £250,000 (\$350,375) during any three-month period.
 Interest will be at 7% accruing on a monthly basis and the facility is repayable within nine years from the date of the agreement.
 The outstanding loan with accrued interest can be converted into ordinary shares of PGL to be priced at between £9,000 per share and £5,000 per share depending on the conversion date being within one year to eight years.
 However, completion of an eligible fundraising by PGL, being £5 million (\$7 million) at a pre-money valuation of minimum £10 million (\$14 million), will require the loan to be mandatorily converted as per the terms of conversion described above.
-The total drawdown as at September 30, 2019 amounted to \$177,971 (As at March 31, 2019 amounted to \$45,378).
+The total drawdown as at December 31, 2019 amounted to \$299,858 (As at March 31, 2019 amounted to \$45,378).
+This drawdown is an intercompany loan that is eliminated in consolidation.